They're supposed to be grieving their closest loved one. Instead, it became a meme.

 - When the group are rushing to save Tyreese after amputating his bitten arm in "What Happened and What's Going On" it's supposed to be a very intense and emotional scene, but the sheer number of problems that arise is comical.
 First they've got to open a chained gate and kill a swarm of zombies that nearly bite him again, then they get him tangled in a wire fence near another ominous zombie, then their car gets stuck in the mud, then they immediately crash into a cargo truck that spills bisected zombies everywhere.
 It's as if the universe itself didn't want him to live.

-- "Them" finally delivers the show Title Drop... in the most narm-filled delivery possible.
-Even for those it might have worked for, the scene is ruined when Daryl replies by stoically grumbling the episode's title, "We ain't them..." to which Rick agrees only for Daryl to repeat himself in the exact same tone.
+- "Them" has Rick finally deliver the show Title Drop... which is then ruined when Daryl replies by stoically grumbling the episode's title, "We ain't them..." to which Rick agrees only for Daryl to repeat himself in the exact same tone.

 - In "Here's Not Here", a flashback has Morgan waking up in the cabin of a stranger to which Morgan almost immediately starts to scream "KILL MEEE!
 KILL MEEE!
 KILL MEEE!".
 While nothing is wrong with Lennie James' acting, it can still be hard to take seriously.

 - Carol's anguished declaration that "I will kill you to kill him so no one else has to die," in "Start to Finish".